worldamazing/plan/docs/overview.md

 When we use this word, we are often talking past each other, triggering defenses without even realizing it.
 To move forward with clarity, we must define our terms precisely:
   - **Misalignment:** This is the raw, neutral, and resolvable signal that a social bond has been stressed.
 It is a temporary state, a prompt for repair.
   - **Shame:** This is the toxic, lingering state that occurs when misalignment is never resolved.
-It is a wound of identity, not a signal about an action, and it appears to be a uniquely human distortion.
+It is a wound of identity, not a signal about an action, and it appears to be a uniquely human consequence of the Cycle of Distortion.

 Our current society does not resolve misalignment often within groups, which leads to the creation of shame, anger, isolation, or other misaligned dynamics within a group.

 ### Shame Emerged Recently
-For humanity, we lived in harmony for 200,000 years, quickly resolving wrongdoing as it arose, as we would expect, as all species, particularly those of social variety, have many tools of non-violent means to resolve conflict, whatever it may be.
-But once humanity began civilization about 10,000 years ago, it disturbed the balance of humanity, a shift into a world of rigid hierarchy and manufactured scarcity, a brutal new context of human existence.
+For the vast majority of our existence—over 200,000 years-humans lived in small, cooperative groups.
+Like other social species, we would have had effective ways to resolve conflict quickly, restoring alignment to the group as it was essential for survival.
+But once humanity began civilization about 10,000 years ago, it disturbed the balance of humanity, a shift into a world of rigid hierarchy and manufactured scarcity, ***a brutal new context of human existence.***

 Survival became dependent on strict conformity, on ignoring wrongdoing rather than addressing it.
 In this world, the neutral signal of social deviation became fused with a new, terrifying interpretation: **conform or face exile or death**.
 Even the act of "being oneself" became a sign of wrongdoing that one should be "ashamed" of.
 This is how a healthy feedback mechanism meant to show us what needs to be addressed mutated into a deep wound lasting thousands of years.
 The signal "I have broken a social bond" was no longer a simple prompt for repair.
 It became the pervasive, toxic state of identity we now know as **shame**: the belief that *"I am fundamentally flawed, and therefore my place in the world is at risk."*

+### The Performance Self: Hiding the True Self
 This state of toxic, identity-level shame is an unbearable weight for anyone to carry.
 Some choose to not feel shame for their past, justifying their past actions to keep the feeling at bay, though it always remains lingering.

-To counter this lingering feeling, many seek to build, to achieve, and to become something more.
+> To counter this lingering feeling, many seek to build, to achieve, and to become something more.
+>
 > The tragedy is not in the achievement itself, but in the purpose it comes to serve.
+>

-This noble striving gets hijacked by the wound of shame, driven by becoming something new rather than healing the self.
+> *This noble striving gets hijacked by the wound of shame, driven by becoming something new rather than healing the self.*

 Instead of our achievements being an expression of a whole self, they become the materials for a **Performance Self:** an identity forged from a need to prove worth and conceal shame.
 This Performance Self is the armor we wear.
 It can perform competence to hide its fear of inadequacy.
 It can perform strength to hide its fear of perceived fragility.
 It can even perform righteousness to hide secrets of harm.

-### Shame: Soon No Longer Needed, Healing Instead
+### Shame: Soon No longer Needed, Healing Instead
 > **The World Amazing Plan does not ask humanity to forget this wound.
 It asks us to finally carry it, together.**

 *The 10,000-year-old ache is not a personal failure to be hidden, but a **collective inheritance to be acknowledged**.* It is our sacred scar.
 We don't try to erase it.
 We recall the past, we begin to think of it in the context of a shared 10,000-year history, **and we let these memories inform our compassion for ourselves and for every other person.**